Julian Amery: Political career

-Amery won a Parliamentary seat in the first general election held after he returned to civilian life, in 1950.
+Amery won a parliamentary seat in the first general election held after he returned to civilian life, in 1950.
 He was elected as Conservative MP for Preston North, going on to hold a number of government offices, all in governments led by his father-in-law, now the Prime Minister.
 He began with two Under-Secretaryships of State: for War (1957–58) and for the Colonies (1958–60).
 He was promoted to Secretary of State for Air (1960–62), followed by a promotion to the post of Minister of Aviation (1962–64).
 In this role and during this two-year period, Amery was involved in the planning stages of what would become the supersonic passenger service known as Concorde.

 Amery lost his Preston North seat in 1966, but was re-elected to the Commons in 1969 representing Brighton Pavilion, a seat he would hold until 1992 when he retired.
 On 8 July 1992, he was created a life peer as Baron Amery of Lustleigh, of Preston in the County of Lancashire and of Brighton in the County of East Sussex.

-Under the Heath administration, Amery held three ministerial posts: Minister for Public Works (1970), Minister for Housing and Construction (1970–72) and Minister of State, Foreign and Commonwealth Affairs (1972–74).
+Under the Heath administration, Amery held three ministerial posts: Minister for Public Building and Works (1970), Minister for Housing and Construction (1970–72) and Minister of State, Foreign and Commonwealth Affairs (1972–74).

 Monday Club

-For 30 years, Amery was an active member and later a Patron of the Conservative Monday Club, where he became friendly with General Sir Walter Walker, subsequently writing the foreword for Walker's anti-Soviet book, The Next Domino.
+For 30 years, Amery was an active member and later a patron of the Conservative Monday Club, where he became friendly with General Sir Walter Walker, subsequently writing the foreword for Walker's anti-Soviet book, The Next Domino.

-He was Guest of Honour at the club's Annual Dinner at the Cutlers' Hall in 1963.
-In 1965, he wrote the foreword for Club activist Geoffrey Stewart-Smith's book, No Vision Here.
-On May Day 1970, he was one of the club's principal speakers at their 'Law and Liberty' rally in Trafalgar Square, held in answer to the 'Stop the Seventy Tour' campaign, designed to stop the South African cricket tour.
+He was guest of honour at the club's annual dinner at the Cutlers' Hall in 1963.
+In 1965, he wrote the foreword for club activist Geoffrey Stewart-Smith's book, No Vision Here.
+On May Day 1970, he was one of the club's principal speakers at its Law and Liberty rally in Trafalgar Square, held in answer to the Stop the Seventy Tour campaign, designed to stop the South African cricket tour.

-Amery was the Monday Club's Guest-of-Honour at their Annual Dinner held at the Savoy Hotel, London, in January 1974 and again at the dinner at the end of the club's two-day Conference in Birmingham in March 1975.
+Amery was the Monday Club's guest of honour at its annual dinner held at the Savoy Hotel, London, in January 1974 and again at the dinner at the end of the club's two-day conference in Birmingham in March 1975.